youyifong/tsp/README.md

 - alignment using tsp
 - cropping

+The analysis ready images are grayscale png files.

 Analysis

 - cell segmentation
 - compute distance to boundary
 - compute region membership
+- multistaining analysis
 - statistical analysis

 ## Image alignment

 > python -m tsp alignimages --ref_image xx  --image2 xx --l [2,2]

+The --l argument is optional.
+If the images are grayscale, the argument is not needed.
-The --l argument is used to extract the channels of interest from the two images.
+If the images are RBG, the argument is used to extract the channels of interest from the two images.
 In the example above, the second channel of image2 will be aligned against the second channel of ref_image.

 A new image file named _aligned.png will be saved.